shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-cmp-analytics-report.md

-Sellers wishing to have all of their ad requests treated according to the IAB TCF standards and policies can force application of Xandr TCF logic by passing 'gdpr=1' according to the IAB OpenRTB Spec.
-If the GDPR parameter is omitted but the request includes a TCF string via URL params, Xandr will apply TCF logic (unless the impression is received via OpenRTB).
+Sellers wishing to have all of their ad requests treated according to the IAB TCF standards and policies can force application of Microsoft Advertising TCF logic by passing 'gdpr=1' according to the IAB OpenRTB Spec.
+If the GDPR parameter is omitted but the request includes a TCF string via URL params, Microsoft Advertising will apply TCF logic (unless the impression is received via OpenRTB).
 For impressions received via OpenRTB, the **Regs.ext.gdpr** field must be set to
-**1** in order for Xandr to apply TCF logic.
+**1** in order for Microsoft Advertising to apply TCF logic.

-A high number of present but malformed strings for a given publisher usually means that the publisher's CMP is not creating or encoding the strings according to TCF specifications, and therefore are unreadable to Xandr and other vendors.
+A high number of present but malformed strings for a given publisher usually means that the publisher's CMP is not creating or encoding the strings according to TCF specifications, and therefore are unreadable to Microsoft Advertising and other vendors.
 Unreadable strings, because they do not provide clear signals to vendors, are treated as no permission for any vendor, and should be avoided.